Getting Started in Japan – Spring 2026

 First Payment of Dormitory Fees

-The first payment for the dormitory will be for October and November, plus the deposit.
-It depends on the dormitories, but you will be asked to pay approximately 70,000 to 90,000 yen in cash via bank transfer at a bank ATM shortly after moving in.
+The first payment for the dormitory will be for April and May, plus the deposit.
+It depends on the dormitories, but you will be asked to pay approximately 70,000 to 100,000 yen in cash via bank transfer at a bank ATM shortly after moving in.
 Please be prepared for that.
 Students living in the UH Aobayama can pay by credit card alternatively.
 If you have any questions about dorm fees, please ask the management office of your dormitory.

 Orientations